Church of the Visitation: Tradition

-The Bible doesn't mention the birth place of John, it only states that Mary went to "a town in the hill country of Judea" (Luke 1:39).
-One tradition attributes the construction of the first church of Ein Karem to Empress Helena of Constantinople, Constantine I's mother, who identified the site as the home of John's father, Zachary.
+The Bible does not give a precise location for the home of Elizabeth and Zechariah, stating only that Mary went to "a town in the hill country of Judea" (Luke 1:39).
+One tradition attributes the construction of the first church of Ein Karem to Empress Helena of Constantinople, Constantine I's mother, who identified the site as the home of John's father, Zechariah.

 Archaeology

 Bellarmino Bagatti excavated the site in 1938.

 Byzantine period

 Archaeologists found a Byzantine cistern in the courtyard and, more significantly, the remains of a Byzantine chapel over which the later churches were erected.

 Crusader period

-From the Crusader conquest of the Holy Land onwards, three different locations in Ein Karem became connected with the life of St John the Baptist and turned into points of interest for pilgrims: a cave within the village, a site on a hill south of it, and the village's main water fountain.
+From the Crusader conquest of the Holy Land onwards, three locations in Ein Karem became connected with the life of St John the Baptist and turned into points of interest for pilgrims: a cave within the village, a site on a hill south of it, and the village's main water fountain.
 The events connected to the sites are the meeting between Mary and her cousin Elizabeth, the home of Zachary and Elizabeth, the birth of John, and the hiding place of Elizabeth and John.
 The Crusaders erected two main churches in Ein Karem, the precursors of what are today the Church of St John the Baptist and the Church of the Visitation.
 After the departure of the Crusaders, the different traditions shifted back and forth between the two locations.

 At the site of the Church of the Visitation, the Crusaders erected a two-story church dedicated to the meeting between Elizabeth and Mary over the ancient ruins they found here..